Yarriambiack

 Yarriambiack features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 61.6% of all households, including 19.3% couples with children, 32.6% couples without children, and 8.9% single parent families.
-Non-family households comprise the remaining 38.4%, with lone person households at 36.5% and group households making up 1.9%.
-The median household size is 2.1 people, smaller than the Rest of Vic. average of 2.2.
+Family households account for 61.6% of all households, including 19.3% couples with children, 32.6% couples without children, and 8.9% single parent families.
+Non-family households make up the remaining 38.4%, with lone person households at 36.5% and group households comprising 1.9% of the total.
+The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households